 Before and after 12 weeks of 2% topical Minoxidil use to treat alopecia areata.

-While topical Minoxidil is the most common type of solution, both oral and topical Minoxidil works the same way.
+While topical Minoxidil is the most common type of solution, both oral and topical Minoxidil work the same way.
 Oral Minoxidil affects blood vessels around the body, while topical Minoxidil only impacts blood vessels beneath the application area.

 That means systemic side effects are more common with oral Minoxidil, so it’s not usually prescribed as a hair loss treatment.